trustoverip/tswg-did-method-webs-specification/spec/did_metadata.md

 ### DID Resolution Metadata

-At the moment, this specification does not define the use of any specific [[ref:DID resolution metadata]] properties in the `did:webs` method, but may in the future include various metadata, such as which KERI Watchers were used during the resolution process.
+At the moment, this specification does not define the use of any specific [[ref: DID resolution metadata]] properties in the `did:webs` method, but may in the future include various metadata, such as which KERI Watchers were used during the resolution process.

 ### DID Document Metadata